mkdocs/mkdocs/docs/about/contributing.md

-# Contributing to MkDocs
+# Contributing to elstir

-An introduction to contributing to the MkDocs project.
+An introduction to contributing to the elstir project.

-The MkDocs project welcomes, and depends, on contributions from developers and users in the open source community.
+The elstir project welcomes, and depends, on contributions from developers and users in the open source community.
 Contributions can be made in a number of ways, a few examples are: